Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation

-A comparison between the X2CAMF and X2CMP Hamiltonians reveals very similar qualitative trends across all truncation levels.
-Both Hamiltonians at relativistic LRCCSD level yield nearly indistinguishable results over the entire POVO range.
-This indicates that in this case both X2CMP and X2CAMF perform equally well for both FNS and FNS++ truncation scheme but FNS++ shows superior performance over FNS.
-It should be noted that the similar kind of trend was also observed in the previous implementation of FNS++LR-CCSD with 4c-DC Hamiltonian.
-The trends observed for the dynamic polarizability closely parallel those found in the static case, indicating that the advantages of the FNS++ truncation scheme are not limited to the zero-frequency limit.
+For the HBr molecule, the same behavior is observed for both the perpendicular ($\alpha_{xx}$) and parallel ($\alpha_{zz}$) components of the polarizability tensor.
+The trend is consistent with that observed in the previous implementation of FNS++-LR-CCSD within the 4c-DC framework.\cite{chakraborty2025low-cost} The trends observed for the dynamic polarizability closely parallel those found in the static case, indicating that the advantages of the FNS++ truncation scheme are not limited to the zero-frequency limit (See Fig. S3 in SI).
 At finite frequency, where the response is governed by an explicit interplay between excitation energies and transition moments, an accurate and balanced representation of the virtual orbital space becomes even more critical.
-The ability of FNS++ to maintain low errors across a wide range of POVO values therefore demonstrates that it effectively preserves the essential frequency-dependent contributions to the linear response function.
+The ability of FNS++ to maintain low errors across a wide range of POVO values, therefore, demonstrates that it effectively preserves the essential frequency-dependent contributions to the linear response function.
 This behavior can be traced back to the density constructed at the canonical level, where the dependence on the external field frequency enters explicitly through the frequency-dependent singles and doubles response amplitudes.
-The consistent performance across static and frequency dependent regimes thus underscores the general applicability of the FNS++ truncation strategy for frequency-dependent response calculations.
-It confirms that FNS++ provides a reliable and systematic approach for reducing the virtual space without sacrificing accuracy, making it well suited for efficient relativistic linear-response calculations over a broad frequency range.
+The consistent performance across static and frequency-dependent regimes thus demonstrates the general applicability of the FNS++ truncation strategy for frequency-dependent response calculations over a broad frequency range.